MORE THAN THERAPY SERVICES

 Megan received her bachelor’s degree from Louisiana State University (2015) and her Masters of Occupational Therapy from LSU Health Sciences Center-New Orleans (2018).
 She has experience serving children with autism, genetic conditions, and sensory processing disorders.
 Her clinical experiences include outpatient pediatrics, NICU, outpatient neuro, and acute care.
 Megan enjoys helping children gain independence in everyday activities to become active participants in their family and community.

-Dominique received her Bachelor of Science degree from Louisiana Tech University, graduating in 2009.
-Dominique received her Doctor of Physical Therapy degree from Tennessee State University in 2012.
-Dominique is a certified Child Passenger Safety Technician with training in special needs transportation.
-Dominique is also certified in Pediatric KT taping.
+Dominique received her Bachelor of Science degree from Louisiana Tech University, graduating in 2009 and her Doctor of Physical Therapy degree from Tennessee State University in 2012.
+Dominique is a certified Child Passenger Safety Technician with training in special needs transportation and is certified in Pediatric KT taping.
 Dominique has experience in adult and pediatric acute care, outpatient pediatrics, aquatics, adult outpatient, adult inpatient rehab, skilled nursing, and wound care.
 Dominique is also able to cast for Cascade orthotics.

 Dominique Player-Lewis, DPT